wataru-maeda/nest-graphql-prisma-boilerplate/terraform/README.md

 # Deploy the template to GCP

-Here is the step by step guide to spin up the backend template up and running in GCP.
-We use terraform to manage infrastructure as code by using [Cloud Build](https://cloud.google.com/build) and [Cloud Run](https://cloud.google.com/run) for simplifying continuous deployment.
+Here is the step-by-step guide to spin up the backend template up and running in GCP.
+We use Terraform to manage infrastructure as code to setup [Cloud Build](https://cloud.google.com/build) and [Cloud Run](https://cloud.google.com/run) for simplifying continuous deployment.

 <img src="https://codelabs.developers.google.com/static/codelabs/cloud-run-deploy/img/db5f05c090d5ebcb_1920.png" width="100%" />